toolness/quickpreso/README.md

 ## Quick Start ##

-1. Edit the [script.html][] to your liking.
+1. Edit [script.html][] to your liking.
 Each plain-text line is text to be narrated, while all HTML elements are slides that the narration voices over.

 2. Run `python quickpreso.py`.
 This will use OS X's `say` command-line tool to automatically generate audio for your narration and `ffmpeg` to convert the final audio to Ogg Vorbis.
 It also generates information about where slide changes occur in the narration.